darrelllong/Public-key-Cryptography-in-Python/README.md

 Probabilistic tests provide provable bounds on the probability of being fooled by a composite number.
 Many popular primality tests are probabilistic tests.
-Apart from the tested number *n*, these tests use some other numbers *a*, which are chosen at random from some sample space; the usual randomized primality tests never report a prime number as composite, but a composite number can be reported as prime.
+Apart from the tested number *n*, these tests use some other numbers *a*, called *witnesses*, which are chosen at random from some sample space; the usual randomized primality tests never report a prime number as composite, but a composite number can be reported as prime.
 Repeating the test can reduce the probability of error